chenyuanwu/chenyuanwu.github.io/_pages/about.md

 I am an Assistant Professor in the [Department of Computer Science](https://www.cs.cityu.edu.hk) at City Universtiy of Hong Kong (CityU).
 Prior to that, I received my Ph.D. in computer science from University of Pennsylvania in December 2024, advised by [Prof. Boon Thau Loo](https://boonloo.cis.upenn.edu).
 I also work closely with [Prof. Dahlia Malkhi (Chainlink Labs & UCSB)](https://malkhi.com/about/), [Prof. Ryan Marcus (UPenn)](https://rmarcus.info/blog/) and [Prof. Mohammad Javad Amiri (Stony Brook University)](https://www3.cs.stonybrook.edu/~amiri/).
 My research interest mainly lies in blockchains and AI-driven systems.
 I am especially interested in using machine learning to build the next generation of decentralized systems that are adaptive and smart.
 In pursuit of this goal, I have researched and published across the system stack, from adaptive transaction management to adaptive Byzantine fault-tolerant consensus and their underlying infrastructure.

 🔥 **I am looking for strongly motivated PhD students, research assistants, and summer interns.
-Interested applicants please email me with your CV and transcript at wucy@seas.upenn.edu.**
+Interested applicants please email me with your CV and transcript at chenyuan.wu@cityu.edu.hk.**

 ## Publications